Maybe you have some rusted, pitted or worn Metal Garden Furniture you want to preserve and repaint?

-We would always recommend you buy new (ahem, for obvious reasons), but we can also appreciate that in these times of ‘make do and mend’, a little TLC can save you some money and bring your metal garden furniture back to life.
+Of course, we would always recommend you buy new (ahem, for obvious reasons), but we can also appreciate that in these times of ‘make do and mend’, a little TLC can save you some money and bring metal garden furniture back to life.

 Cast Aluminium Metal Garden Furniture